Balatori/Balatori/README.md

 ## 🧠 About Me

-I'm currently learning **Java** and getting into programming from the ground up.
+When i get good at it, ill sell my own things and try to do some commissions, i'm currently learning **Java** and getting into programming from the ground up.

 My main interests are: